-How to Turn On or Off Controlled Folder Access by Microsoft Defender in Windows 11
+How to Enable Controlled Folder Access in Windows 11

 The post provides instructions on how to manage controlled folder access in Microsoft Defender Antivirus on Windows 11 for enhanced protection against ransomware and malicious apps.
 The guide details turning on/off both the Controlled folder access setting and the cloud-delivered protection in Group Policy, alongside specifying different options to control the access.